giswqs/jupyter-book-demo/_sources/book/introduction.md

     template: lapreprint-typst
 ---

-# Introduction to Open Publishing
+# How to Write and Publish a Book

 Whether you write your book's content in Jupyter Notebooks (`.ipynb`) or in regular markdown files (`.md`), you'll write in the same flavor of markdown